-Print Temperature||195°C-220°C||185°C – 230° C||175°C – 220°C|
+|Print Temperature||195°C-220°C||185°C – 230° C||175°C – 220°C|

-> Wood filaments may be challenging to use compared to other 3D printing materials.
+Wood filaments may be challenging to use compared to other 3D printing materials.
 You have to find the right temperature that will work best for the design you want and this might take time.
-However, when you do get it right, it can be very fun and rewarding.
+However, when you do get it right, 3D printing with this material can be very fun and rewarding.

-> Have you tried using this type of filament for 3D printing?
+Have you tried using this type of filament for 3D printing?
 How was your experience?
 Do share your thoughts in the comments!